Paint Glossary: All About Paint, Color and Tools

 Primary Colors: Red, blue and yellow.
 All other colors are derived from these three (Image 1).

-Monochromatic: Color schemes that are shades and tints of one color.
-For example: brown and taupe or shades of blue (Image 2).
+Monochromatic: Color schemes that are shades and tints of one color (Image 2).

 Triad Colors: Three colors that are equally spaced on the color wheel, such as red, yellow and blue or green, orange and violet (Image 1).